 Run restore#

-To perform restore is used the restore wizard available in the main menu.
+To perform a restore, use the Restore wizard available in the main menu.

 What is required?#